ipfs-inactive/blog/content/post/054-go-ipfs-0.4.22.md

 - Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute - https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands
 - Hack with IPFS and show us what you made!
 The All Hands call is also the perfect venue for demos, join in and show us what you built
 - Join the discussion at [discuss.ipfs.io](https://discuss.ipfs.io/) and help users finding their answers.
-- Join the [Go Core Dev Team Weekly Sync](https://github.com/ipfs/team-mgmt/issues/650) and be part of the Sprint action!
+- Join the [🚀 IPFS Core Implementations Weekly Sync 🛰](https://github.com/ipfs/team-mgmt/issues/992) and be part of the action!

 # ⁉️ Do you have questions?